Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 2. Physical or verbal abuse, or the threat of such abuse, to any individual.

-3. All forms of dishonesty: cheating, plagiarism, knowingly furnishing false information to KHSC-KansasCOM, forgery, alteration, or unapproved use of records.
+3. All forms of dishonesty: cheating, plagiarism, knowingly furnishing false information to KHSU-KansasCOM, forgery, alteration, or unapproved use of records.

-4. Entering or using KHSC-KansasCOM or hospital/clinic/research facilities without authorization.
+4. Entering or using KHSU-KansasCOM or hospital/clinic/research facilities without authorization.

-5. Disrupting teaching, research, administrative, or student functions of KHSC-KansasCOM.
+5. Disrupting teaching, research, administrative, or student functions of KHSU-KansasCOM.

-7. Participation in academic or clinical endeavors at KHSC-KansasCOM or its affiliated institutions while under the influence of alcohol, nonprescribed controlled substances, or illicit drugs.
+7. Participation in academic or clinical endeavors at KHSU-KansasCOM or its affiliated institutions while under the influence of alcohol, nonprescribed controlled substances, or illicit drugs.

 8. Unlawful use, possession, or distribution of illegal drugs, nonprescribed controlled substances, or alcohol at any time .